The Pakistani opposition criticizes the government of Imran Khan for its plan to present a mini-budget to the National Assembly - ExBulletin

 The Pakistani opposition criticizes the government of Imran Khan for its plan to present a mini-budget to the National Assembly

-Islamabad [Pakistan], December 29 (ANI): The Pakistani opposition criticized the government led by Prime Minister Imran Khan for its plan to table a mini-budget in the National Assembly. [mini-budget] Previously, the Pakistani federal cabinet postponed approval of the supplementary budget bill due to be tabled in today’s session.
-Raja Pervez, member of the National Assembly of the Pakistan People’s Party (PPP), said inflation, unemployment and shortages of gas and other basic goods have already taken their toll on the country’s population.
+The Pakistani opposition criticized the government headed by Prime Minister Imran Khan for its plans to table a mini-budget in the National Assembly.
+The opposition criticized Imran Khan’s government on Wednesday for its plan to table the amending finance bill [mini-budget] in the National Assembly, according to Dawn.

+Previously, the Pakistani federal cabinet postponed approval of the supplementary budget bill due to be tabled in today’s session.
+Raja Pervez, a member of the National Assembly of the Pakistan People’s Party (PPP), said inflation, unemployment and shortages of gas and other basic commodities had already taken their toll on the country’s population.

 Sources